fjtrujy/esp32_airzone/README.md

    - Try different USB cable
    - Check if port appears in device manager

-2. **BOOT Button Not Working**:
+2. **White Button Not Working**:
-   - Ensure GPIO 0 is not pulled low during boot
+   - Check if GPIO 5 is connected correctly
-   - Press BOOT button while uploading firmware
+   - Verify button wiring (3.3V to one side, GPIO 5 to other side)
    - Check if button is physically working
+   - Ensure proper pull-up resistor configuration

-3. **Built-in LED Not Responding**:
+3. **Blue Button Not Working**:
+   - Check if GPIO 18 is connected correctly
+   - Verify button wiring (3.3V to one side, GPIO 18 to other side)
+   - Button might be inverted (active low)
+   - Check pull-up resistor configuration

+4. **Red Button Not Working**:
-   - Check if GPIO 2 is configured correctly
+   - Check if GPIO 19 is connected correctly
+   - Verify button wiring (3.3V to one side, GPIO 19 to other side)
-   - LED might be inverted (active low)
+   - Button might be inverted (active low)
-   - Add external button if needed
+   - Check pull-up resistor configuration

-4. **Power Issues**:
+5. **Power Issues**:
    - ESP32 DEVKITV1 needs stable 3.3V
    - USB provides 5V, internal regulator converts to 3.3V
    - Don't exceed 3.3V on GPIO pins
+   - Ensure buttons have proper 3.3V power supply

 ### General Issues:
 1. **OLED not displaying**: Check I2C connections and address